SeriesOfTubez/brain-bits/sysmon/deployment/README.md

 Just a simple PS script to install/update Sysmon.
-I can definetely be made better.
+It can definetely be made better.